Aldar Properties PJSC – Annual report – 31 December 2020

 Contract assets and liabilities

 The Group has determined that contract assets and liabilities are to be recognised at the performance obligation level and not at the contract level and both contract assets and liabilities are to be presented separately in the consolidated financial statements.
 The Group classifies its contract assets and liabilities as current and non-current based on the timing and pattern of flow of economic benefits.

 4 CRITICAL ACCOUNTING JUDGMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY

 Judgements in relation to contracts with customers

 Satisfaction of performance obligations

-b) where contracts are entered into for construction (to construct an asset for the customer), the Group’s performance creates or enhances an asset that the customer controls as the asset is created or enhanced; and
+Where contracts are entered into for construction (to construct an asset for the customer), the Group has assessed that based on the contracts entered into with customers and the provisions of relevant laws and regulations, the Group recognises revenue over time because the Group’s performance creates or enhances an asset that the customer controls as the asset is created or enhanced.

-c) where contracts are entered into to provide services (property management and facility management), the customer simultaneously receives and consumes the benefits provided by the Group’s performance as the Group performs.
+Where contracts are entered into to provide services (property management and facility management), the Group has assessed that based on the contracts entered into with customers and the provisions of relevant laws and regulations, the Group recognises revenue over time because the customer simultaneously receives and consumes the benefits provided by the Group’s performance as the Group performs.

 Where the above criteria are not met, revenue is recognised at a point in time.
 Where revenue is recognised at a point of time, the Group assesses each contract with customers to determine when the performance obligation of the Group under the contract is satisfied.